Yusuf al-Mu'taman ibn Hud: Biography and Kingship

 Yusuf was born on an unknown date, certainly in Zaragoza, in the palace of Aljaferia.
 When he ascended to the throne on the death of his father in 1081, the taifa of Zaragoza was at its peak.
-Al-Muqtadir divided his lands between his two sons: al-Mu'taman received the western part of the taifa with Zaragoza, Tudela, Huesca and Calatayud, while al-Mundhir received the coastal zone of the kingdom, including Lérida, Monzón, Tortosa and Dénia.
+Al-Muqtadir divided his lands between his two sons: al-Mu'taman received the western part of the taifa with Zaragoza, Tudela, Huesca and Calatayud, while Mundhir received the coastal zone of the kingdom, including Lérida, Monzón, Tortosa and Dénia.

 The first external concern of the king was the threat posed by the King of Aragon, Sancho Ramírez who aimed to extend his territories to the south, at the expense of Zaragoza.
 Al-Mu'taman counted on the services of the mercenary troops of the Castilian lord El Cid, who had been exiled by King Alfonso VI for conducting raids against his interests in the Taifa of Toledo, then a tributary of the king.
 In 1081, El Cid therefore offered his service to the king of Zaragoza, al-Muqtadir, and remained with al-Mu'taman during his reign.

-Al-Mu'taman also assigned to El Cid the task of reincorporating into Zaragoza the eastern territories of his relative al-Mundhir, an ally of Aragon.
+Al-Mu'taman also assigned to El Cid the task of reincorporating into Zaragoza the eastern territories of his relative Mundhir, an ally of Aragon.
 Clashes in the border area were constant, but neither managed to reunite the paternal territory.

 El Cid contained the attacks of the Aragonese until 1083, when Sancho managed to take the line of fortifications that protected Zaragoza like Graus in the east, as well as Ayerbe, Bolea, Arascués and Arguedas.
 El Cid served Yusuf al-Mu'tamin until 1086, when he broke his ties with Zaragoza.
 The circumstances in which he refused to continue serving al-Mu'tamin and his heir Ahmad II al-Mustaʿin are not fully clear and still debated.

 Al-Mu'taman also tried to strengthen relations with his vassal king of Valencia, Abu Bakr, through marriage alliances.
 But Valencia was entangled in a complex game of alliances.
 Alfonso VI, skilfully using diplomacy, got al-Kadir, the king of Toledo, to hand over the city in 1085 in exchange for his help to drive Abu Bakr from Valencia, which meant, in fact, the capture of Toledo for the king of Castile.
 Thus, the kingdom of Zaragoza was cut off from the rest of al-Andalus, which seriously weakened its economy and made it even more vulnerable to Christian attacks.
-The year of loss of Valencia was also the year of the death of Yusuf al-Mu'tamin.
+The year of the loss of Valencia was also the year of the death of Yusuf al-Mu'tamin.